TheRenegadeCoder/sample-programs/archive/r/ruby/README.md

 # Sample Programs in Ruby

+> [!NOTE]
+> **This page is auto-generated.
+DO NOT EDIT!**

 Welcome to Sample Programs in Ruby!
-To find documentation related to the Ruby code in this repo, look [here.](https://sampleprograms.io/languages/ruby)
+To find documentation related to the Ruby code in this repo, look [here](https://sampleprograms.io/languages/ruby).

 ## Sample Programs List - 19/38 :relaxed: